JLRdevv/Moossage-of-the-day/README.md

 - **Daily Messages**: Receive a new moossage from your kind friend Ms. cow.
 - **Custom messages**: Create a custom moossage and customize your cow.
 - **Likes system**: Like a moossage (uses uuid, you don't need to login).
-- **Easy Deployment**: Hosted on Vercel for quick and reliable access.
+- **Easy Deployment**: Hosted on Render for quick and reliable access.

 ## 📦 Installation